 The Department of Social Work mission is to prepare competent, ethical social workers who will become the backbone of the social services delivery system in the Piedmont Triad and beyond.
-Students learn to engage with others at the intersection of person and environment, race, gender, and class to promote healthy functioning for individuals, families, groups, and communities.
+Students learn to engage with others at the intersection of person and environment, race, class, gender identity, and sexual orientation to promote healthy functioning for individuals, families, groups, and communities.
 Our purpose is the transformation of personal history into professional identity through mentoring, teaching, and our signature pedagogy—field education, research, and engaged scholarship.
 Learning takes place within an intentional, collaborative community that respects and embraces diversity and promotes inclusion.

 - Graduates are qualified to begin work in community-based organizations engaging in direct social work practice.